MiyooCFW/kernel/Documentation/filesystems/directory-locking.rst

 	* call the method.

 All ->i_rwsem are taken exclusive.
-Again, we might get away with locking the the source (and target in exchange case) shared.
+Again, we might get away with locking the source (and target in exchange case) shared.

 The rules above obviously guarantee that all directories that are going to be read, modified or removed by method will be locked by caller.